 Stash was built with a simple philosophy: everyone should have access to investing.

 Thanks to fractional shares, anyone can invest in the stock market with $5 or less.
+With fractional shares, you can choose how much to invest.
+Choose from thousands of stocks and ETFs.

 4. M1 Finance: Best for Expert Curated Portfolios